-Ben Collier: Born in Brighton, Ben moved to Dieppe aged six and is proud of his Norman and British heritage, which comes in very handy in his job as UK & Ireland Marketing Executive!
-Ben is also a keen photographer and recently helped launch the Normandy Tourist Board’s English Instagram account, which he keeps updated with stunning photos of the region.
-So far, Ben has written about local beer La Min for the Normandy Foodie blog, and is looking forward to sharing more foodie adventures soon.
+Ben Collier: Born in Brighton, Ben moved to Dieppe aged six and is proud of his dual heritage, which comes in handy in his job as Marketing Manager.
+Ben is also a keen photographer and helped launch Normandy Tourism’s English Instagram and Twitter accounts.
+So far, he has written about La Min beer, coffee shops, brunch hot spots and seafood festivals.

-Gillian Thornton: Gillian is widely known in the travel journalism industry as a France specialist.
-Particular interests include gastronomy, history and heritage, walking, nature and wildlife.
-Gillian is an active member of the British Guild of Travel Writers and has served on the Board since 2016.
-Regular commissions include Women’s Weekly, France Today, Voyage and Silver Travel Advisor.
-To read more of Gillian’s work, visit her website.
+Gillian Thornton: Widely known in the travel journalism industry as a France specialist, Gillian’s particular interests include gastronomy, history, walking and nature.
+An active member of the British Guild of Travel Writers, Gillian’s regular commissions include Women’s Weekly, France Today and Silver Travel Advisor.

-For more information on food and drink in Normandy, visit the Normandy Tourist Board website.
+For more on food and drink in Normandy, visit the Normandy Tourism website

 Photo © Rougereau / IRQUA